 2. Observe customer service in action

 A good way to judge this is by observing their behavior.
-Listen in on a few calls and sit in on face-to-face meetings between your employees and your customers.
+Listen in on a few phone calls and sit in on face-to-face interactions between your employees and your patients.
 Are there areas for improvement?
 Do certain employees possess necessary skills that others do not?

-3. Use contextual learning for training
+5. Use contextual learning for training

-After you’ve figured out what skills need to be taught, start building your training plan.
+After you’ve figured out what skills need to be taught and the materials are created, start building your training plan.
 Create learning objectives that meet each customer service weakness.
 Then use an ideal learning style for customer service training for healthcare professionals.

-4. Evaluate your training method
+6. Evaluate your training method